Common Name(s): Burmese Rosewood

 Pricing/Availability: Availability is somewhat limited, but Burmese Rosewood isn’t as scarce as some of the other more endangered rosewoods.
 Expect prices to be in the mid to upper range for an imported tropical species.

-Sustainability: This wood species is not listed in the CITES Appendices, but is on the IUCN Red List.
-It is listed as endangered due to a population reduction of over 50% in the past three generations, caused by a decline in its natural range, and exploitation.
+Sustainability: Burmese Rosewood is listed on CITES appendix II under the genus-wide restriction on all Dalbergia species—which also includes finished products made of the wood.
+It is also listed on the IUCN Red List as endangered due to a population reduction of over 50% in the past three generations, caused by a decline in their natural range, and exploitation.

 Common Uses: Furniture, flooring, musical instruments (percussion), turned objects, and other small specialty wood items.